DaviJam/UserApp/README.md

 ### V1
 Create an app that fetch the backend for users and display them to the user

+### V2
+add a user form to create a user on the backend, fetch all users, delete user.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.